denisyukphp/throttler/docs/index.md

 ## Custom strategy

 To create a custom strategy with your own load balancing logic, you need to implement the `Orangesoft\Throttler\ThrottlerInterface::pick(Orangesoft\Throttler\Collection\CollectionInterface $collection, array $context = []): Orangesoft\Throttler\Collection\NodeInterface` interface.
-The main idea is to select a specific node from the collection and return it:
+The main idea is to pick a specific node from the collection and return it:

 ```php
 <?php